 Click on a question to read the answer.

-What are the admission guidelines of the program?
+What are the admission guidelines to the program?

 - HLT 141 Introduction to Medical Terminology (1 credit)